TidierOrg/TidierDates.jl/README.md

 #### `mdy()`, `dmy()`, `ymd()`

 These functions parse dates represented as strings into a DateTime format in Julia.
 The input should be a string month-day-year, day-month-year, or year-month-day format respectively.
 They are relatively robust in their ability to take non-uniform strings of dates.
+English, Spanish and French month names are supported.

 ```julia
 using TidierData